 "Oh yeah.
 I'm benching about 210 now, and I'm getting more defined where I want to be.
+Thanks for introducing me to your friend Jill, she's a fantastic trainer.
 Enjoy your lunch, sir."

 Two couples were standing at the maitre'd's podium.
 They were together.
 And they were obviously of the Midwest tourist class.
 Bruno the maitre'd, 120 pounds of raging queen, wasn't allowing them in....
 Well, he wasn't telling them that, merely smiling and telling them it would be about ninety minutes before a free table.
 His eyes lit on me, and he broke off with them mid-word to come and greet me.
 "Hello, Mr. Schneider!
 It's been weeks since I've laid eyes on you, sugar.
 Four, on the patio?"